 Ogden is within 20 minutes of three world-class ski resorts, making it a premier destination for serious skiers.
-You can stick to skis or choose to don snowshoes, a tube, or good old fashioned hiking boots.
+You can stick to skis or choose to don snowshoes, a tube, or good old-fashioned hiking boots.
 Ogden is home to about 85,000 residents with plenty of entertainment and dining opportunities.
 The city is also known for having a high walkability score and a thriving urban art scene.
-Low cost of living and property values make the town an ideal spot for a vacation home.
+The low cost of living and property values make the town an ideal spot for a vacation home.

 Average Home Price: $335,000

 Waitsfield is near the magnificent Mad River Valley, a picturesque ski resort without the crowds of many overpopulated ski towns.
 The draw of Waitsfield is the quaint, small-town vibe it offers its 1,700 residents.
 However, Waitsfield does have a variety of dining and arts.
 Waitsfield is known for its forward-thinking culinary arts, offering one of the first plant-based cafes and markets and farm-to-table fare before the idea came into fashion.
 Local pizza and taco joints fill the bellies of hungry skiers fresh off the slopes.
 Also, peruse the work of Vermont artists at a gallery or watch a live demonstration of hot glass sculpting.

 Bethel is located in the most northern state in the continental U.S. and is often called the “Jewel of Oxford County.”
 The Sunday River ski resort offers year-round skiing and snowboarding, making it the perfect second-home location for those who can’t get enough snow sports.
 Just like any classic New England town, Bethel is full of history in every corner.
 Venture around like early settlers on foot or horseback or take to the trails on a mountain bike.
 If you prefer a more relaxing sport, golf is a popular activity in this little town.